How To Do SEO For A Website [Beginner’s Guide]

 - Including the primary keywords you want to optimise your page for towards the beginning of the H1 header tag will also help.

 - As well as the headline of your page, try to include your keyword phrase in the first 100 words and in other sub-headlines throughout the text.
-But it’s important not to “stuff” your keywords in everywhere, this is considered spammy and will result in a drop in SEO performance.
+Remember it’s important that you don’t “stuff” your keywords in everywhere.
+This is spammy and will result in a drop in SEO performance.
 Try to balance keyword optimisation with readability and user experience.

 - Social sharing buttons are another important thing to include on your site… Not because they themselves directly influence search results, but the number of social media shares does.
 Plus, the more people that share your content on social media, the more people that see it, and so on.
 It becomes like a snowball effect.
 Below you can see how KISSMetrics use social buttons to the right of their content;

 - Another element that tells Google you are trying to boost user experience, is by including both internal and external hyperlinks within your content.
-You are helping visitors navigate to another important page on your site, or on someone else’s site, that will further help them.
+You are helping visitors navigate to another important page on your site.
+Or it could be to someone else’s site.
 Below you can see the type of links I am talking about in that KISSMetrics article;

 - Making sure your site is mobile-friendly and responsive across multiple devices, is having a growing effect on where you will turn up in search results.